-Use the online reporting tool to record all your conversations with students both online and face-toface.
+Use the online reporting tool to record all your conversations with students both online and face-to-face.

-If you record everything here, it means it will all be in one place and The Union can pull off a report from the system that you can take to Programme Committees.
-This will contain all the feedback submitted from your course, presented in full and represented on a graph.
+If you record everything here, it means it will all be in one place and The Union can pull off a report from the system that you can take to your informal catch up and your faculty.
+This will contain all the feedback submitted from your course.

-Encourage students to use Digital Rep to submit feedback.
+Encourage students to use the online feedback tool to submit feedback.
 Share the link on social media, Moodle and emails.
 When students submit feedback you will automatically receive an email so that you can take action.

-You should record all feedback you receive via other methods on Digital Rep so that it will be included in the report.
+You should record all feedback you receive via other methods on the feedback tool so that it will be included in the report.